Hear from ProShip’s Co-founder, and learn why you should be questioning the validity of the shipping software “Install in Days” guarantee

 No on-premise installation

 Let’s start with the facts.
-Any solution can be put in a cloud.
-Any solution can be spun up in a matter of minutes.
+You can put any solution in a cloud, and you can spin up any solution in a matter of minutes.
 So, what is the real difference?

-There are three things a customer should be looking at when comparing web-only and premisable solutions:
+When comparing web-only and premisable solutions, there are three things a customer should be looking at:

 - The ease of Configuration